wkhere/stackless/Doc/library/io.rst

    .. method:: readinto(b)

       Read up to len(b) bytes into bytearray *b* and return the number of bytes read.
+If the object is in non-blocking mode and no bytes are available, ``None`` is returned.

    .. method:: write(b)

-      Write the given bytes or bytearray object, *b*, to the underlying raw stream and return the number of bytes written (This is never less than ``len(b)``, since if the write fails, an :exc:`IOError` will be raised).
+      Write the given bytes or bytearray object, *b*, to the underlying raw stream and return the number of bytes written.
+This can be less than ``len(b)``, depending on specifics of the underlying raw stream, and especially if it is in non-blocking mode.  ``None`` is returned if the raw stream is set not to block and no single byte could be readily written to it.

 .. class:: BufferedIOBase

-   Base class for streams that support buffering.
+   Base class for binary streams that support some kind of buffering.
    It inherits :class:`IOBase`.
 There is no public constructor.

-   The main difference with :class:`RawIOBase` is that the :meth:`read` method supports omitting the *size* argument, and does not have a default implementation that defers to :meth:`readinto`.
+   The main difference with :class:`RawIOBase` is that methods :meth:`read`, :meth:`readinto` and :meth:`write` will try (respectively) to read as much input as requested or to consume all given output, at the expense of making perhaps more than one system call.

-   In addition, :meth:`read`, :meth:`readinto`, and :meth:`write` may raise
-   :exc:`BlockingIOError` if the underlying raw stream is in non-blocking mode and not ready; unlike their raw counterparts, they will never return ``None``.
+   In addition, those methods can raise :exc:`BlockingIOError` if the underlying raw stream is in non-blocking mode and cannot take or give enough data; unlike their :class:`RawIOBase` counterparts, they will never return ``None``.

+   Besides, the :meth:`read` method does not have a default implementation that defers to :meth:`readinto`.

-   A typical implementation should not inherit from a :class:`RawIOBase` implementation, but wrap one like :class:`BufferedWriter` and :class:`BufferedReader`.
+   A typical :class:`BufferedIOBase` implementation should not inherit from a :class:`RawIOBase` implementation, but wrap one, like :class:`BufferedWriter` and :class:`BufferedReader` do.

-   :class:`BufferedIOBase` provides or overrides these methods in addition to those from :class:`IOBase`:
+   :class:`BufferedIOBase` provides or overrides these members in addition to those from :class:`IOBase`:

+   .. attribute:: raw

+      The underlying raw stream (a :class:`RawIOBase` instance) that :class:`BufferedIOBase` deals with.
+This is not part of the :class:`BufferedIOBase` API and may not exist on some implementations.

    .. method:: detach()